sandialabs/sibl/config/workflow.md

 > git rebase develop
 ```

+### Q: How do I fix the `HEAD detached at <commit_hash>` state?

+A: See https://www.cloudbees.com/blog/git-detached-head, Git Detached Head: What This Means and How to Recover, G Patru, 2020-07-15.

 ### Notes

 * 2022-01-06:
   * [Use of Gitflow was deprecated](deprecated.md#deprecated-use-of-gitflow).
   * [Manual test and coverage was deprecated](deprecated.md#manual-test-and-coverage).